Michigan to North Carolina freight shipping and trucking services are in high demand. Detroit to Greensboro is a very heavily traveled route.

-The Detroit, MI to Greensboro, NC freight shipping lane is a 619 mile haul that takes more than 10 hours of driving to complete.
-Shipping from Michigan to North Carolina ranges from a minimum of 481 miles and over 8 hours on the road from Lambertville, MI to Twin Oaks, NC, to over 1,077 miles and a minimum driving time of 17 hours on the road from Mackinaw City, MI to Wilmington, NC.
-The shortest route from Michigan to North Carolina is along I-77 S; however, there’s also a more easterly route that uses the I-80 E, passing through Canton, OH and Rockport, WV.
+The Detroit, MI to Greensboro, NC freight shipping lane is a 619-mile haul that takes more than 10 hours of driving to complete.
+Michigan to North Carolina freight shipping ranges from a minimum of 481 miles and over 8 hours on the road from Lambertville, MI to Twin Oaks, NC, to over 1,077 miles and a minimum driving time of 17 hours on the road from Mackinaw City, MI to Wilmington, NC.
+The shortest route from Michigan to North Carolina is along I-77 S. However, there’s also a more easterly route that uses the I-80 E, passing through Canton, OH and Rockport, WV.

 Michigan, the Great Lakes State, is made up of two peninsulas surrounded by the world’s largest freshwater lakes.
 Southeast Michigan, the most densely populated part of the state, is home to the Detroit Metro Area and the American automotive industry.
 Further north, there’s lumber, mining and furniture manufacturing.
 Michigan borders Ontario, Canada to the east and north, across lakes Huron and Superior.
 Indiana and Ohio are to the south, and Illinois and Wisconsin are to the west, across Lake Michigan.
 Detroit is approximately 300 miles east of Chicago and 250 miles west of Toronto, Canada.
 Michigan is warm and humid in the summer, cold and snowy in the winter.
 Michigan’s climate sometimes causes delays in trucking.